edgarbenz/react-twitter/README.md

 `npx create-react-app react-twitter`

+Also, you need to install axios (inside of react-twitter directory):

+`npm  i axios`

 2. Run test DataBase: inside of the application directory , change to BD directory:

 `cd sparrest`

+Run the test Database
 `npm start`

 3. Run react application with developer mode